rghanty/210-personal-project/README.md

 - You can locate the visual component (a picture of a stethoscope and prescription pills) right as the application opens and the main window appears.
 Another visual element is a picture of a stopwatch which becomes visible as soon as the "Quit" button is pressed.
+- Navigate between buttons using the tab key and click on the buttons using the enter key to perform the required task.
 - You can press the enter key in the addMeds menu on the submit button to submit the medicine and on the cancel button to cancel.
 - In the checkMeds JFrame, click on the enter key to leave the window.